 Now that we are talking about gaps in opportunity, access, and equity in the Black and African American community, the rest of the world is hearing what we have long known — there are systemic challenges in education, employment, health care, nutrition, business capital, prison sentences, etc.

-We must work together to overcome these systemic challenges (see the sidebar "Becoming an Ally in the Movement for Racial Justice").
+We must work together to overcome these systemic challenges.
 Over the years, leaders and professionals across the accounting profession have come together to address economic, regulatory, pipeline, and advocacy challenges and initiatives.
 This gives me great confidence that we can make a difference in our own firms and businesses.
-Progress won't be made overnight, but our resolve must be unwavering, whether it takes three weeks, three months, or three years.
+Progress won’t be made overnight, but our resolve must be unwavering, whether it takes three weeks, three months, or three years.

 Wondering where to start?
 Recognizing that firms and businesses are in different places, please consider these 12 steps for revamping or even starting inclusion initiatives:

 1. Acknowledge the challenges faced by the Black and African American community.
 An authentic voice is required, and that only happens if there is at least a basic understanding of the underlying hurt.
 Unless we are willing to suffer the discomfort of confronting our own belief systems, the changes will only last as long as an amazing, visionary leader is in place.
 Please note that just because you don’t use the “N” word, it doesn’t mean that you have not unconsciously discriminated with your actions or lack thereof.

 2. Conduct a “listen and understand” town hall with ideas crowdsourced from team members across the organization.
 These are opportunities to hear from the Black and African American community and learn things that may have never been considered.
 Many of our colleagues are afraid of saying the wrong thing, but you should just speak from the heart.
 Put yourself in our shoes.
 How would you feel if it were you or your family?